guyhoffman/podpuller/README.md

 4. Sync
 5. If desired, transfer to external drive

+### Config
 The config file is read from `~/.config/podpuller/feeds.conf` and you have an example [here](https://github.com/guyhoffman/podpuller/blob/main/feeds.example.conf).
-It is pretty straightforward.
+It is pretty straightforward:

+##### Global Configs
 - `data directory`: Where to store the SQL database of downloaded and listened episodes
 - `download directory`: Where to download the podcasts to.
 - `mp3 player directory`: Where to sync the download directory to.

-## Notes
+##### Feed Configs

-- Every podcast goes into a directory named by its config file section (e.g., `tal` in the sample conf file).
+- Every feed goes into a directory named by its config file section (e.g., `tal` in the sample conf file).
+- The `serial` config gets episodes from oldest to newest.
+- `start date` ignored everything before that date (useful for `serial` podcasts).
+- There's no need to provide a name for the feed, just a URL, the name will be auto-filled from the RSS feed.

+### Notes
 - Sync both transfers and deletes files.
 It basically does an exact copy.
 - All defaults, including `rsync` flags, are for MacOS but can probably be easily changed for UN*X systems.
-- No need to provide a name for the feed, just a URL, the name will be auto-filled from the RSS feed.

 ## Rant